gsb/ESPNow-Node-Network-Example/README.md

 # ESPNow-Node-Network-Example
-An ESPNow many-to-many network for ESP32s and ESP8266 (even Sonoff) including a WiFi-Gateway.
+This is my first ESPNow Node Network Example, using a many-to-many configuration for ESP32s and ESP8266s (Sonoffs too) with a WiFi-Gateway including a simple WebPage console-like UI.
+The example connects multiple ESP32s and ESP8266s (tested w/ all seven I had available) to synchronously blink the LED_BUILTIN lamp, on/off, on all ESPs by any node, last change persisting.

 ...more to come.